 At first sight, the Jantar Mantar appears like a gallery of modern art.
 It is, however, an observatory.
 Sawai Jia Singh II of Jaipur (1699-1743), a keen astronomer and a noble in the Mughal court, was dissatisfied by the errors of brass and metal astronomical instruments.

-MVMTravel.com about 6 years ago
+MVMTravel.com over 6 years ago